East Winch Wildlife Centre

 The flight aviary, made possible thanks to a generous donation from the Katherine Martin Charitable Trust, benefits a huge range of birds, not least the larger birds of prey such as Marsh Harriers and Buzzards.

-Alison Charles, centre manager, explained:
+Evangelos Achilleos, centre manager, explained:

 "Once the birds have been rehabilitated we need to be sure that they are capable of strong competent straight flight.
 The flight aviary allows us to do this.
+It allows us to asses if the birds fly slilently, evenly, and we also installed a CCTV camera to be able to assess their flight while we are not in the aviary too.

 "If a bird cannot fly well they may not be able to hunt, so this aviary will inevitably help to save the lives of many birds."